-The proposed development site lies in an undulating field which rises to a ridge to the south-west of the house, known as Black Allers, and topped by Long Walk Drive and plantation.
-The site is in a slight hollow and is bounded by a mature hedge along the road and by the existing terrace of cream rendered cottages to the east and north-east.
+The proposed development site lies in an undulating field which rises to a ridge to the south-west of the house, known as Black Allers (Alders), and topped by Long Walk Drive and plantation.
+The site is in a hollow and is bounded by largely mature hedges along the northern and eastern sides and by the existing terrace of cream rendered cottages (Barton Close) and Paynes to the north.
 The existing parkland planting reduces the impact of the modern terrace of cottages and the wider village, as there are a successful number of small copses of parkland trees planted across the road before the slope to the weir.
-Further proposed planting along the road and railings will add to a young linear arrangement of parkland trees which can be seen immediately opposite the school and village hall.
-Planting within the proposal area would add to this and retain the mature roadside hedge, it is also intended to soften the new development.
-The impact of the 20th century estate village houses on the existing landscape is very minimal and the proposals take care to assimilate these buildings, in style, form and size.
-The proposals also continue the ribbon development of the village along the Filleigh road.
+Further proposed planting on the site will add to a young linear arrangement of parkland trees which can be seen immediately opposite the school and village hall.
+Planting within the proposal area would add to this and retain the mature trees and hedges are also intended, which will help to soften the new development.
+The impact of the 20th century estate village houses on the existing landscape is very minimal and the proposals take care to be more considerate in style, form, size and setting than those which form Barton Close.

 The hedge and line of Scots pine which run up to the churchyard on the north side of the road screen much of the site; the scooped topography further aiding with a reduction in views.
 The only significant impact from the development would be to the approach from the west, from the village, as one drives into the estate.
-Here the proposed development would create a funnel effect and, if not set back enough from the road, may create a feeling of enclosure, contrary to the open nature of the landscaped valley.
+Here the proposed development would be visible and remove the current linear appearance of the village.
 This may also draw the eye south-east, whereas the natural focus of the estate here is to the north-east, towards the house, which can be glimpsed through the trees.

-The overall impact on the estate parkland is Negative/minor as this is a changing landscape, being continually developed over its history by its owners.
+The overall impact assessment on the estate parkland is Moderate/Slight as this is a changing landscape, being continually developed over its history by its owners.
 It therefore has a capacity and flexibility which many 'frozen in time' more commercialised landscapes do not, and existing planting and projected growth of proposed planting will negate any minor additions in wider views.

 Mon ID.
-NGR Name Record Magnitude of Impact Overall Impact 28624 SS 66916 28632 Icehouse 260m north west of Castle Hill Scheduled Monument Neutral Neutral 28627 SS 66598 29059 Fishpond in Lower Beer Wood, Castle Hill Scheduled Monument Neutral Neutral 98965 SS 66256 28045 Church Of St Paul II Listed Building Moderate/Slight Negative/Minor 98946 SS 67110 28455 Castle Hill House II Listed Building Moderate/Slight Negative/Minor 98948 SS 67207 28444 Stable Block Approximately 5 Metres North East Of Castle Hill House Including 2 Pairs Of Gatepiers Flanking Its II Listed Building Neutral/Slight Neutral
+NGR Name Record Magnitude of Impact Overall Impact MDV20701 SS 66916 28632 Icehouse 260m north west of Castle Hill Scheduled Monument Neutral Neutral MDV94537 SS 66256 28045 Church Of St Paul II Listed Building Negligible Slight MDV18812 SS 67110 28455 Castle Hill House II Listed Building Negative/Minor Moderate/Slight MDV16900 SS 67207 28444 Stable Block Approximately 5 Metres North East Of Castle Hill House Including 2 Pairs Of Gate piers Flanking Its II Listed Building Neutral Neutral/Slight